ashish-bhowmic/Traffic-Light-Controller/README.md

-# 🚦 Traffic Light Controller – Verilog HDL Project
+# 🚦 Traffic Light Controller – System Verilog Project

 This project implements a **Traffic Light Controller** using **System Verilog** based on a finite state machine (FSM) model.
 It simulates a real-world 4-phase traffic light system with timed transitions.